Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: The popcorn void finder

-As presented in the previous subsection, Fig.~\ref{fig:abundances_matter} shows the abundance of Popcorn voids identified in dark matter particles in $\Lambda$CDM simulations (solid red line).
-The thick black dashed line corresponds to void abundance prediction of the \citet{2013Jennings} model (Vdn), while the thin solid black line corresponds to the model of \citet{SvdW} (SvdW) divided by ten (see Appendix~\ref{sec:vsf_model} for a justification).
-As we mentioned before, the solid blue line corresponds to spherical voids.
-As can be seen, of these objects those with small sizes have higher abundances than the models, while the opposite is observed for large radii.
-This suggests the fragmentation problem of spherical void finders when identifying void regions.
-In the case of the Popcorn voids, there is a remarkable consistency between the abundance of the identified objects and the excursion set models over a wide range of scales.
-However, on large scales there still seems to be a deficit of objects compared to the models.
+Since the abundance models fail to reconcile the observed spherical void abundances, we can infer that popcorn voids may be more suitable for studying abundances.
 As we anticipated when analysing the simply test presented in Fig.~\ref{fig:cartoon}, the identification using free-form integrated densities allows a more complete coverage of the void regions.
 This seems to have two effects on the abundance of voids, on the one hand it alleviates the overabundance of small voids in fragmented regions, while also allowing a better characterisation of the scale associated with large voids.
-It is important to note that here the size of the Popcorn object is defined by its volume, i.e. its equivalent radius, and this scale is assumed to be comparable to the radius scale used in excursion set theory.
+It is important to note that here the size of the popcorn object is defined by its volume, i.e. its equivalent radius, and this scale is assumed to be comparable to the radius scale used in excursion-set theory.
 This approach is different from that used in \citet{2013Jennings} and \citet{2016Marulli}, where the voids identified in the density field are associated with the largest integrated density sphere within the void object.

-Also, it is important to note that the excursion set models presented in Fig.~\ref{fig:abundances_matter} do not have any free parameters to fit the abundances observed on simulations.
-The VSF predicted by the theory only depends on the cosmological model, the non linear integrated density chosen for the void definition $\Delta_\mathrm{NL}$ (and its equivalent linear value), and the critical density for collapsing objects $\Delta_c$.
-The values used in Fig.~\ref{fig:abundances_matter} corresponds to $\Delta_\mathrm{NL}=-0.9$, $\Delta_c=1.6$ and the same cosmological parameters used in the simulation run (sim-2, see the description at the beginning of Section~\ref{sec:algorithm}).
+It is worth to emphasise that popcorn void abundances can be modelled by using higher values of the linear density barrier, rather than those expected in the spherical expansion model.
+These deviations from the spherical expansion model may be due to various factors, including deviations from the isolation assumption.
+The non-spherical nature of void regions arises from their interaction with other structures \citep[see for instance][]{2016Ceccarelli}.
+Furthermore, any differences between the nonlinear evolution predicted by the spherical model and the dynamics of voids observed in the numerical simulation could also contribute to these deviations in the relation between $\Delta_\mathrm{v}^\mathrm{L}$ and $\Delta_\mathrm{v}$.
+Additionally to this last parameter, the VSF models are dependent also on cosmological parameters and the critical density for collapsing objects (here we adopt $\Delta_c=1.6$).